github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

 After configuring {% data variables.product.prodname_code_scanning %}, and allowing its actions to complete, you can:

 - View all of the {% data variables.product.prodname_code_scanning %} alerts generated for this repository.
-For more information, see "[Managing {% data variables.product.prodname_code_scanning %} alerts for your repository](/code-security/secure-coding/managing-code-scanning-alerts-for-your-repository)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository)."
 - View any alerts generated for a pull request submitted after you configure {% data variables.product.prodname_code_scanning %}.
-For more information, see "[Triaging {% data variables.product.prodname_code_scanning %} alerts in pull requests](/code-security/secure-coding/triaging-code-scanning-alerts-in-pull-requests)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests)."
 - Configure notifications for completed runs.
-For more information, see "[Configuring notifications](/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#github-actions-notification-options)."
+For more information, see "[AUTOTITLE](/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#github-actions-notification-options)."
 - View the logs generated by the {% data variables.product.prodname_code_scanning %} analysis.
-For more information, see "[Viewing {% data variables.product.prodname_code_scanning %} logs](/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/viewing-code-scanning-logs)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/viewing-code-scanning-logs)."
 - Investigate any problems that occur with the initial configuration of {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %}.
-For more information, see "[Troubleshooting the {% data variables.product.prodname_codeql %} workflow](/code-security/secure-coding/troubleshooting-the-codeql-workflow)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/troubleshooting-the-codeql-workflow)."
 - Customize how {% data variables.product.prodname_code_scanning %} scans the code in your repository.
-For more information, see "[Customizing {% data variables.product.prodname_code_scanning %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."